 Customers today expect to be able to open a new bank account online in a matter of minutes on their laptop or mobile.
 For online-only banks (also referred to as neobanks) that have increased in popularity in recent years, this has always been the case, while traditional banks have worked for years to digitalise their onboarding process.
 What was previously seen as a competitive advantage in terms of customer experience has now become a core requirement for financial institutions as a result of the COVID-19 pandemic.
 A mobile-first approach has become a necessity.

-There are many solutions for document verification using facial recognition and liveness detection (to verify that it is a real person on the other end) that promise to digitalise the enrolment process.
+There are many solutions for document verification, facial recognition and liveness detection (to verify that it is a real person on the other end) that promise to digitalise the enrolment process in no time.
 But a fully digital onboarding process for financial services requires more than just identity proofing.
-First, it is essential to add anti-money laundering (AML) checks.
-Stricter AML and CFT (Countering the Financing of Terrorism) regulations require politically exposed persons (PEP) to be verified against sanctions list as well as proper risk assessment policies to be set in place.
-This step is done after the document has been verified and the facial and liveness detection has passed.
+First, it is essential to add Anti-Money-Laundering (AML) checks.
+Constantly stricter AML and CFT (Countering the Financing of Terrorism) regulations require politically exposed persons (PEP) and sanctions list verification and proper risk assessment policies to be set in place.
+This step is done after the document has been verified and the facial and liveness detection passed.

 To minimise identity theft and lower false acceptance rate (FAR) during onboarding, it is essential to add risk management services to your KYC (Know Your Customer) process.
 This is often known as identity affirmation and adds supporting evidence to an identity claim – something that is often overlooked.
 Let’s dig deeper into what this means.

 Risk management services can be used at different stages in the onboarding process.
 Since each financial institution has their own process flow it is important to adapt the usage of risk management and inject it where it makes most sense in each specific case.
 Above is just one example showing risk management used in the beginning of the process to help identify and abandon potentially high risk onboardings at an early stage.